-The centre has an 8.62 long Giant Squid.
+The center has an 8.62 long Giant Squid.
 Other famous specimens in the museum are the long replica of Diplodocus Carnegie (dinosaur) skeleton and the skeleton and model of a blue whale.
 The museum also consists of various galleries like the Red Zone, Green Zone, Blue Zone and Orange Zone.

 Timings: 10.00am – 17.50pm (daily including Sunday and bank holidays.
 But closed between 24-26 December)